sash-mt5/bybit-official-api-docs/en/rest_api.md

 #### API Function

 > Funding settlement occurs every 8 hours at 00:00 UTC, 08:00 UTC and 16:00 UTC.
-> The current intervals's fund fee settlement is based on the previous intervals's fund rate.
+> The current interval's fund fee settlement is based on the previous interval's fund rate.
-> For example, at 16 o'clock, the settlement is based on the fund rate generated at 8 o'clock.
+> For example, at 16:00, the settlement is based on the fund rate generated at 8:00.
-> The fund rate generated at 16 o'clock will be used at 0:00 on the next day.
+> The fund rate generated at 16:00 will be used at 0:00 on the next day.

 #### HTTP Request